andreashuber69/kiss-worker/README.md

 }

 export const createCalculatorWorker = implementObjectWorker(
-    // A function that creates a web worker running this script () => new Worker(
+    // A function that creates a worker running this script () => new Worker(
         new URL("createCalculatorWorker.ts", import.meta.url),
         { type: "module" },